apawlik/2014-11-27-elixiruk-manchester/lessons/R/01-starting-with-data.md

 * Display simple graphs.

 ### Loading Data
+**Need an explanation of the data - is it a timeseries - describe it - er data is important but have to know what it is trying to represent and how it was collected and what are the units'

 To load our inflammation data, first we need to locate our data.
 We can change the current working directory to the location of the CSV files using the function `setwd`.